 Jessica & Ricky, Contemporary – * * * * *

 Is it presumptuous to give a routine five stars on the first night of live shows?
 Perhaps, but Jessica and Ricky’s Sonya Tayeh was about as flawless as I’ve seen in many, many seasons of the show.
 Jessica and Ricky are now frontrunners and I cannot wait to see what they will do on the show.
 Their debut was absolute perfection.
-Besides, with a musical score that minimal, I can imagine how difficult the routine must be to follow and yet it seemed so effortless.
+Besides, with a musical score that minimal, I can imagine how difficult the routine much be to follow.
+Yet it seemed so effortless.

 Tanisha & Nick, Cha-cha – * * ½